Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation: Results

 Such controls make the end-effectors oscillate on the Y-Z plane of the operational space.
 The maximum displacement is regulated by $A$, that we set to 0.01 meters.
 Parameter $\gamma$ can be interpreted as the inclination of $\boldsymbol{u}_1$ w.r.t. the horizontal, and it loosely defines a direction of the oscillation. $f_Y$ and $f_Z$ define the frequencies of the oscillations along Y and Z axes.
 If they are similar, the end-effectors move mostly along the direction defined by $\gamma$, if not, they swipe in a broader space.

 In order to obtain a heterogeneous set of trajectories for the composition of training and test sets, we collected several movements obtained by choosing in a random fashion the control parameters $\gamma$, $f_Y$ and $f_Z$.
 Angles $\gamma$ were uniformly sampled inside a variable range $[-\frac{R}{2},\frac{R}{2}]$ (deg); in the following, we indicate this range with the amplitude of its angular area, $R$ (deg).
 Instead, frequencies $f_Y$ and $f_Z$ were uniformly sampled inside the fixed interval [0.3, 0.6] (Hz).

-We considered four movement ranges of increasing size, namely $R\in\{30\text{°},60\text{°},90\text{°},120\text{°}\}$ (see Figure \ref{fig: ranges}), and collected a specific data-set $\mathcal{D}_R$ associated with each range.
+We considered four movement ranges of increasing width, namely $R\in\{30\text{°},60\text{°},90\text{°},120\text{°}\}$ (Fig. \ref{fig:ranges}), and collected a specific data-set $\mathcal{D}_R$ associated with each range.
 Every set contains 50 cloth trajectories obtained by applying control actions of the form \eqref{eq: oscillation control} with 50 different random choices for parameters $\gamma$, $f_Y$ and $f_Z$.
 From each $\mathcal{D}_R$, 10 trajectories were extracted and used as test sets $\mathcal{D}_R^{test}$ for the corresponding movement range, while several training sets $\mathcal{D}_R^{train}$ were built by randomly picking from the remaining sequences.

-\subsection{Model training}
+\subsubsection{Model training}

-The objective of the experiment is to evaluate CGPDM prediction accuracy in different movement ranges, and for different amounts of training data.
-Also, we want to observe if the use of \textit{lowly-parameterized} or \textit{highly-parameterized} CGPDMs yield a substantial difference in terms of accuracy.
+In all the models, we adopted a latent space of dimension $d=3$, resulting in a dimensionality reduction factor of $D/d=64$.
+This $d$ value was chosen empirically after preliminary tests and allows to easily visualize the latent variables behaviour in a three-dimensional space, see for instance Fig. \ref{fig:latent mapping}.
+Other choices are possible, but such sensitivity analysis is left out of the scope of this experimental analysis.